||Microcomputer Set Up and Maintenance

-- When all assessments, publications, exercises, assignments, etc. for the lesson are in the folder, right click on it and select "Send To" and then "Compressed Folder."
+- When all assessments, publications, exercises, assignments, etc. for the lesson are in the folder, right click on it and select "Send to" and then "Compressed (zipped) folder."
 See Figure 1.

 - This will create a .zip folder on your desktop.

 - You can then submit the .zip folder, via the link at the end of the lesson.